 Newport Beach and Santa Ana Family Law Firm

-With offices in Newport Beach and Santa Ana, the Sarieh Law Offices serve all of Orange County and Los Angeles County in the area of family law, including divorce, adoption, paternity, domestic violence, guardianship, child custody, and more.
+With offices in Newport Beach and Santa Ana, the Sarieh Law Offices serve all of Orange County and Los Angeles County in the area of family law, including divorce, paternity, domestic violence, guardianship, child custody, and more.
 If you have just been served with divorce papers or an Order to Show Cause, or if you just need to know your rights, how to proceed and what to expect in a divorce proceeding, call the Sarieh Law Offices for immediate assistance from an experienced family law attorney in Orange County.

 Firm founder and principal attorney Wail Sarieh has himself been through the divorce process and understands what you are going through.
 We know that your family issue is very stressful and emotionally draining.
 Unfortunately, once a divorce, child custody dispute, child support contest or any other family issue begins, conflicts often escalate, and strong emotions may interfere with rational decision-making.
 During such hard and stressful times, you will need an aggressive lawyer by your side – one who truly cares about you and your case and is committed to a successful outcome in your case.
 Upon meeting with an Orange County divorce lawyer in our office, you will know that you are in good hands whether your case involves child custody, visitation, child support, spousal support or any other family law matter.